Paying More for Coffee? (Part 2)

 “Paying More for Coffee?
 (Part 2)”

-your online coffee bean store:
+courtesy of your online coffee bean store:

 Gourmet Coffee Beans